 - Established a Financial Education Center at the Central Branch

 - Added Howard Community College and Lincoln College of Technology as official A+ Partners

-- Dedicated cherry tree groves at the Central and East Columbia branches in partnership with Blossoms of Hope and Howard County Tourism
+- Dedicated cherry tree groves at the Central and East Columbia branches in partnership with Blossoms of Hope

 - Hosted the Exhibit “Frankenstein Penetrating the Secrets of Nature,” on loan from the National Library of Medicine (NLM)

 - Coordinated the first 5K & Family Fun Run

 - Held Evening in the Stacks: Walk the Red Carpet

 - Received top ranking in Hennen’s American Public Library Ratings

 - In its list of best counties to raise a family, Forbes magazine specifically cited HCLS as a contributing factor

 - Established HCLS Institute (formerly the employee training program)